You go local for dining while traveling, so it makes sense to go local when shopping on the road.

 Of course, no visit is complete to downtown Tupelo without stopping in Tupelo Hardware.
 The third-generation owned store is forever etched in music history since it was here that Gladys Presley bought her son Elvis his first guitar.

 Coastal Mississippi is a hidden gem when it comes to local shopping opportunities.
 From Ocean Springs to Pass Christian and all points in between, you can find many places to satisfy your retail therapy need.

 If you're in the market for local art, visit Shearwater Pottery in Ocean Springs or Gulfport Galleria of Fine Art.
 Fancy a new piece for your home or office?
-Swing by The French Potager in Bay St. Louis or Mississippi Roots, LLC n Biloxi for some inspiration.
+Swing by The French Potager in Bay St. Louis or Vintage Roots, LLC in Biloxi for some inspiration.
 Ready to indulge?
 Check out the candles and more at Waveland Candle, or find the perfect book at Pass Christian Books.

 With areas like Clinton Row in downtown Huntsville, Alabama, the city is quickly becoming a premier shopping destination.
 And of course, while you are downtown, you can't overlook Harrison Brothers Hardware, the state's oldest continuously operating hardware store filled with many gifty items.